On the ABK Conjecture, alpha-well Quasi Orders and Dress-Schiffels product: Introduction

+These have been our motivations to study not just the conjecture, but also the property of being $\sigma$-bqo in general.
 Our contribution has been to rule out those counterexamples to the ABK Conjecture that one could imagine constructing by any operation on wqos that appears in the literature, at least to the extent of our knowledge.
 This does not mean that a counterexample does not exist, but it does seem to indicate that if it is to be found a really new idea would be needed.

 Our research of the literature led us to find what we consider a very interesting work, relating to what we have named Dress-Schiffels product.
 This special kind of product of posets was defined by Andreas Dress and Gerhard Schiffels in a technical report \cite{DressSchiffels}.
 A variant of the product appears in \S8 of \cite{MR1440456}.
-Apart from these hard to find references that appeared 30 or more years ago, the product does not exist in any published literature.
-Yet, it is very natural: a naturally defined finite support product of posets (to handle the fact that the orders are not linear, the definition needs an extra twist).
+Apart from these hard-to-find references that appeared 30 or more years ago, the product does not exist in any published literature.
+Yet, it seems like a very natural way to define the finite support product of posets (to handle the fact that the orders are not linear, the definition needs an extra twist).
 In this paper we revived this way of taking products, which we feel is likely to find applications in the logic community, and we developed various properties of such products.
 In particular, we proved that such a product preserves the properties of being $\alpha$-wqo and $\sigma$-bqo (and so in particular cannot produce counterexamples to the ABK Conjecture).

-In conclusion, we have been motivated by a very interesting conjecture and we have made partial progress.
-However, rather than promoting the paper as a step towards a solution, we would like it viewed as a description of a fundamental conjecture concerning the relations between wqos and bqos.
-The investigation of this conjecture may advance our understanding of wqos which are of importance in computer science and it is conceivable that finally the solution of the ABK Conjecture or important steps towards its solution will be obtained by researchers working in theoretical computer science.
+As a final note, let us mention that in the last stages of preparation of this article we discovered a survey paper \cite{Mauricesurvey3} that our co-author Maurice Pouzet published posthumously.
+The article not only shows the depth of the general area of research of M. Pouzet, but also offers a precious source of interesting open questions and directions.
+Hence it is our pleasure to recommend it to any reader interested in wqos and all other relational structures.